-7 common cat behaviours explained
+Common cat behaviours explained

-As with any relationship, communication is key – but for those who don’t speak fluent feline it’s easier said than done.
+As with any relationship, communication is key – but for those who don’t speak fluent feline, it’s easier said than done.
 Here are some of the most common cat behaviours and what they mean to help you communicate with your precious kitty.

 It would come as a surprise to many cat owners that a head-butt from a cat isn’t a sign of aggression, but instead one of affection.
-The technical term is bunting and is a way of your cat saying: “you are my human!”
+The technical term is ‘bunting ‘ and is a way of your cat saying: “you are my human”.

 With scent glands all over their heads, rubbing and head-butting is a way of leaving their scent behind to mark what is most precious to them and what is their territory – all so that other cats know not to interfere.
 Read our blog on why cats headbutt to find out more.

 So, what does slow blinking mean to a cat?
 No, as many Internet memes would suggest (probably created by dogs), it’s not a sign that your cat is plotting something evil against you.
 Rather, it’s a sign that they trust you.
 Squinty eyes and slow blinking suggests a content kitty.

-4. Tell ‘tail’ signs
+4. Cat tell ‘tail’ signs

 If a cat comes towards you with its tail up, they are greeting you and giving you a warm welcome.
 The tail stands upright like a flagpole because they want you to notice them.